 When the singular focus of your business is rapid battery fire suppression, you get pretty passionate about the effectiveness of the materials you use.
 After all, you are only as strong as your weakest link.
 Dylan Vandemark, VP of Product Development, knows the safety of airline passengers and crew are at stake.
 So when it comes to the integrity of our LIBIK (Lithium Ion Battery Incident Kit) fabrics, he tests them to the extreme.

 The standard FAA test for passenger cabin textiles is a 12-second vertical flame test, which our materials easily passed.
 Dylan felt this test was insufficient, so he ordered a 60-second vertical flame test.
 Again, the fabrics passed with zero char.
 Yet the question remained.
 Exactly how much heat could our fabrics endure?

 Was this level of testing necessary?
 Absolutely.
 Our fire suppression kits contain CellBlockEX, a unique and powerful dry extinguisher that works very rapidly to mitigate the event.
 So there is minimal chance the LIBIK suppression/containment bag would ever be exposed to the high heat from a thermal runaway, much less a half hour of intense flame.
 However, our Fire Shield Blanket also relies on these extremely robust fabrics, and is arguably the most important tool in our kit.
 Protecting the crew member/firefighter is a priority.
-The blanket effectively provides an impervious barrier between them and the battery fire.
+These fire retardant blankets effectively provide an impervious barrier between personnel and a battery fire.

-Its important to keep in mind no thermal runaway event is ever the same.
+It’s important to keep in mind no thermal runaway event is ever the same.
 Lithium-ion battery fires burn very hot and are nearly impossible to extinguish by traditional means.
-The integrity of the fabrics in our suppression kits and blankets is crucial, which is why we use some of the best materials in the world.
+The integrity of the fabrics in our fire suppression kits and fire retardant blankets is crucial, which is why we use some of the best materials in the world.